cnorick/curse-of-strahd-notes/Locations/The Town of Vallaki (N).md

 ### Blue Water Inn (N2)

 ### Burgomaster's Mansion (N3)
-in izek's room: "You open the door to a rather Spartan bedroom.
+in [[Izek Strazni|Izek]]'s room: "You open the door to a rather Spartan bedroom.
 There's the bed a chest of drawers and some shelves.
 Or rather, it would be sparse if it weren't filled with hundreds of handmade dolls.
 And they all... look... just like...
 YOU."

 ### Wachterhaus (N4)